Classic Science Fiction, Monster and Horror/Thriller/Fantasy Movies

 Appeal/Social Merits of Sci-Fi Movies

-Science fiction movies began with La Charcuterie Mécanique (1895) a movie that highlighted a futuristic robot.
+In 1895 both horror The Execution of Mary, Queen of Scots - a silent movie that highlighted beheading and the science fiction movie La Charcuterie Mécanique - a silent French movie that highlighted a futuristic robot began shortly after the invention of the motion picture.
 Starting in 1902 the genre was dominated by stories of rocketry and space travel, undersea adventure, futurism, and almost immediately with depictions of aliens.
 In this regard, A Trip to the Moon (1902) is worthy of mention (aka Voyage dans la Lune), a silent French movie directed by Marie-Georges-Jean Méliès that featured disappearing lunar aliens.
-A similar movie called A Trip To Mars was made by the Edison Studios in 1910.
+A similar silent movie called A Trip To Mars was made by the Edison Studios in 1910.
+Later in 1924 the Russian silent movie Aelita, the Queen of Mars (aka Revolt of the Robots; Аэлита) featured an engineer who travels to Mars to meet his dream girl.
 Understandably, the WW-I and -II eras saw a diminution of science fiction movies with replacement by dominantly horror or fantasy movies of one type or another.
-See 1895-1969 listing of all Sci-Fi, Monster, and Horror/Fantasy Movies.

 Public awareness and acceptance of the post-WWII rocketry research that ultimately led to the International Geophysical Year (actually a year and a half from mid-1957 to 31 December 1958) was facilitated by the great multitude of science fiction movies produced during the 1950s.
 Collectively known as "crappy science fiction movies" by Dukelabs geologist Mickey and many others, these low-budget movies allowed for imaginative scenarios depicting almost exactly what were to become true events in the future and helped the public come to grips with their growing nuclear fear grown during the post WW-II era by the Cold War.
 Face it, the nuclear stuff was a boon to Japanese film makers!
 By clicking on the links below, a series of compiled movie listings devoted to the days of black-and-white and early color low-technology film making are available.